askforalfred/alfred/README.md

 8. _(Optional)_ Share how you solved it: if possible, share information about how the task was solved.
 Link an academic paper or code repository if public.
 9. Only submit your own work: you may evaluate any model on the validation set, but must only submit your own work for evaluation against the test set.

+**Submissions**:

+Only one submission is allowed every 7 days.
+All submissions will be made public.
+Please do not create anonymous emails for multiple submissions.
+Use the val set to iterate on your agent.

 ## Docker Setup